How do you build a strong remote team?

-With remote work come renewed challenges: coordinating a team spread across many time zones, ensuring each milestone gets completed in time, and catching communication breakdowns before they escalate (just to scratch the surface!).
+With remote work comes renewed challenges: coordinating a team spread across many time zones, ensuring each milestone gets completed in time, and catching communication breakdowns before they escalate (just to scratch the surface).

-Last but not least, ‘remote worker productivity’ has been on everyone’s mind for a quite a while.
+Last but not least, ‘ remote work productivity’ has been on everyone’s mind for a quite a while.
 Remote employees are reportedly happier than ‘traditional’ employees (8.10 vs 7.42 on the ‘happiness scale’) and what better way to boost productivity than keeping your team happy and relaxed?

 There are plenty of traits to look for when making just about any hire.
 But to hire remote employees that truly excel, some characteristics can tip the balance.

 1. They’re not just skilled, they’re experts in their field

 In an increasingly competitive global economy, finding people who can perform highly specialized tasks can be difficult.
 With so much talent available globally, remote hiring creates a unique opportunity for companies to reach individuals with specific or targeted skill sets.

 2. They can perform on the job without external motivation